adurivault/FBMessage/README.md

   </tr>
 </table>

-You can notice that this conversation was most active between 2015 and mid-2016 and that people spoke the most at 12pm.
+You can notice that this conversation was most active between 2015 and mid-2016 and that people spoke the most at 12pm and barely spoke at night.

 ## Credits